Sitecore/Data-Exchange-Framework-Docs/data-exchange-framework/implementing-a-provider/implement-pipeline-step/implement-pipeline-step-converter.rst

     .. important::

-        You must change the value of ``[PIPELINE STEP TEMPLATE ID]`` to match the id from the pipeline step template you created.
+        You must change the value of ``[PIPELINE STEP TEMPLATE ID]`` to match the id from the pipeline step template you created named **Read Text File Pipeline Step**.

     .. hint::